-The response from the governments in both Sweden and Denmark, through which most refugees reach Sweden, has been dramatic.
-The once open borders between Germany and Denmark, and the bridge between Denmark and Southern Sweden now have restrictions.
+The response to the refugee problem to the governments in both Sweden and Denmark, through which most refugees reach Sweden, has been dramatic.
+The once open borders between Germany and Denmark (including the bridge between Denmark and Southern Sweden) now have restrictions.

-The Danish government now requires asylum seekers to pay for their own subsistence, similar to what the Trump administration is now proposing: that immigrants who take food stamps and other forms of assistance may not obtain green cards.
+The Danish government now requires asylum seekers to pay for their own subsistence, something the U.S. still does while they are being processed.
+The Trump administration, however, is now proposing that immigrants who take food stamps, Medicaid, and other forms of assistance may not obtain green cards.

+The Racial-Right Swedish Democrats Advance

 The September 9 election resulted in a hung parliament, with Social Democrats, the Greens, and the Left Party winning 144 seats and the center-right coalition garnering 143, not enough for a majority.
+The Swedish Democrats gained 13 seats and now has 62, making it the power broker henceforth.
+Only the Moderates and Christian Democrats are open to cooperating with Sweden’s Racial Right.

-Denmark’s anti-immigrant People’s Party is a member of its center-right government, but Sweden’s major parties have always rejected such a formal arrangement.
-Nonetheless, the Swedish Democrats voted with the center-right to remove Social Democrat Stefan Lofven as Prime Minister.
+Denmark’s anti-immigrant People’s Party is a member of its center-right government (the same holds for Norway and Finland), but Sweden’s major parties have always rejected such a formal arrangement (together with Germany and the Netherlands).
+Nonetheless, the Swedish Democrats voted with the center-right to remove Social Democrat Stefan Lofven as Prime Minister, a first in Swedish political history.

-Sweden can expect many more weeks of political turmoil, but the likely result is that the center right parties—Conservatives, Moderates, Liberals, and Christian Democrats—will form an unstable minority government.
+Sweden can expect many more weeks of political turmoil, and the likely result is that the center right parties—Conservatives, Moderates, Liberals, and Christian Democrats—will form an unstable minority government.

 Nick Gier of Moscow taught philosophy at the University of Idaho for 31 years.
 Read more about the “Middle Way” between communism and capitalism at www.nickgier.com/MiddleWay.pdf.
 Email him at ngier006@gmail.com.